Skip to Main Content

 One challenge is that it’s time-consuming and costly for an expert to obtain and label each image.
 To address this issue, a group of researchers from Carnegie Mellon’s College of Engineering, including Professors Hae Young Noh and Asim Smailagic, teamed up to develop an active learning technique that uses a limited data set to achieve a high degree of accuracy in diagnosing diseases like diabetic retinopathy or skin cancer.

 The researchers’ model begins working with a set of unlabeled images.
 The model decides how many images to label to have a robust and accurate set of training data.
 It chooses an initial set of random data to label.
-Once that data is labelled, it plots that data over a distribution because the images will vary by age, gender, physical property, etc. In order to make a good decision based on this data, the samples need to cover a large distribution space.
+Once that data is labeled, it plots that data over a distribution because the images will vary by age, gender, physical property, etc. In order to make a good decision based on this data, the samples need to cover a large distribution space.
 The system then decides what new data should be added to the dataset, considering the current distribution of data.

 “The system measures how optimal this distribution is,” said Noh, an associate professor of civil and environmental engineering, “and then computes metrics when a certain set of new data is added to it, and selects the new dataset that maximizes its optimality.”